Noldor: Second and Third Ages

 Gil-galad founds a new kingdom at Lindon and rules throughout the Second Age, longer than any of the High Kings before him.
-After Sauron re-emerges and manipulates Celebrimbor and the smiths of Eregion to forge the Rings of Power, he fortifies Mordor and begins the long war with the remaining Elves of Middle-earth.
-His forces attack Eregion, destroying it, but are repelled in Rivendell and Lindon.
+After Sauron re-emerges and manipulates Celebrimbor and the smiths of Eregion into forging the Rings of Power, he fortifies Mordor and begins the long war with the remaining Elves in Middle-earth.
+His forces attack Eregion, destroying it, but are repelled at Rivendell and Lindon.
 With the aid of the Númenóreans, the Noldor manage to defeat him for a time.

-In the year 3319 of the Second Age, Númenor falls due to King Ar-Pharazôn's rebellion against the Valar, manipulated in part by Sauron, though Elendil escapes to the mainland with his sons Anárion and Isildur, who establish the realms of Arnor and Gondor.
+In the year 3319 of the Second Age, Sauron manipulates the Númenóreans and their King, Ar-Pharazôn, to rebel against the Valar.
+Númenor is destroyed.
+Elendil escapes to the mainland with his sons Anárion and Isildur, who establish the realms of Arnor and Gondor.
 Gil-galad sets out for Mordor in the Last Alliance of Elves and Men with Elendil's forces and defeats Sauron in the Siege of Barad-dûr, though Gil-galad himself perishes with no successors as High King of the Noldor.
 Among the lineal descendants of Finwë in Middle-earth, only Galadriel and some Half-elven remain.

 In the Third Age, the Noldor in Middle-earth dwindle, and at the end of the Third Age the remaining Noldor depart to Valinor.
-In The Fellowship of the Ring Frodo meets a band of Elves led by Gildor Inglorion from the House of Finrod who are travelling to the Grey Havens.
+In The Fellowship of the Ring Frodo meets a band of Elves led by Gildor Inglorion from the House of Finrod who are returning from a pilgrimage at the White Towers.